fadhillahrmdhn/bun-react-tailwind-shadcn-starting/README.md

-# Character Card & Counter App
+# Dragon Ball Z Character Hub & Profile Dashboard

-**Character Card & Counter App** is a responsive web application built with React, TypeScript, and Tailwind CSS that features Dragon Ball character search with interactive cards and a counter system with modern state management.
+**Dragon Ball Z Character Hub & Profile Dashboard** is a responsive web application built with a modern React stack, including React 19, TypeScript, and Tailwind CSS.
+This project focuses on implementing routing, data fetching, state management, and table views using TanStack and Shadcn UI, enhanced with Skeleton for displaying placeholders while data is being fetched, as well as toast notifications to inform users of any errors.

 ---